Best Car Insurance in Minnesota for 2025 [Check Out the Top 10 Companies]

 The typical penalty for a first-time offense is the loss of your license for a minimum of 30 days and possible jail time.

-You will also be responsible for your court costs and legal fees which could drive the price even higher.
+You will also be responsible for your court costs and legal fees, which could drive the price even higher.

-NOLO also points out that in order to regain your license you could be charged a reinstatement fee and surcharge of upwards of $680.
+NOLO also points out that in order to regain your license, you could be charged a reinstatement fee and surcharge of upwards of $680.

-No price is higher than the potential for the loss of human life so don’t drink and drive.
+No price is higher than the potential for the loss of human life, so don’t drink and drive.

-While many states are legalizing the use of marijuana Minnesota is not one of them.
+While many states are legalizing the use of marijuana, Minnesota is not one of them.

 Some of these penalties include:

-• First Offense-Fine of up to $1,000 and up to 90 days in jail with a license suspension of up to 180 days
+• First Offense: Fine of up to $1,000 and up to 90 days in jail with a license suspension of up to 180 days

-• Second Offense-A minimum of 30 days in jail or community service and up to a 1-year license suspension
+• Second Offense: A minimum of 30 days in jail or community service and up to a 1-year license suspension

-• Third Offense a minimum of 90 days in jail and up to 2 years of a license suspension
+• Third Offense: A minimum of 90 days in jail and up to 2 years of a license suspension

-Like drinking and driving, driving under the influence of Marijuana is not worth the risk so just don’t do it.
+Like drinking and driving, driving under the influence of Marijuana is not worth the risk, so just don’t do it.

 The Minnesota Office of Traffic Safety has enacted rules and regulations regarding distracted driving that you should be aware of.